Sanders struggles to expand supporter base after Warren exit

 High-profile Warren supporters across the country, particularly women, were also hesitant to race into Sanders’ camp.
 And on Capitol Hill, where Biden was racking up new endorsements daily, the Vermont senator hasn’t earned a single new endorsement, even among the most progressive elected officials, in two weeks.

-There is a growing sense of frustration within Sanders’ campaign, where a divide over strategy has emerged between opposing camps, according to a person close to the campaign who spoke on condition of anonymity to disclose private discussions.
+There is an increasing sense of frustration within Sanders’ campaign, where a divide over strategy has emerged between opposing camps, according to a person close to the campaign who spoke on condition of anonymity to disclose private discussions.

 Within the campaign, some lament Sanders’ unwillingness to court elected officials as Biden’s coalition grows exponentially.
 The former vice president earned endorsements this week from three former rivals just hours after they suspended their campaigns: Pete Buttigieg, Amy Klobuchar and Mike Bloomberg.
 Another former competitor, former Texas Rep. Beto O’Rourke, also endorsed Biden on the eve of Texas’ primary, which Biden narrowly won.